jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 a consultant, wasn't interested in explaining things to me or letting me touch the keyboard.
 It was a very frustrating experience.
 I'm used to diving into new codebases and picking up things quickly.
+Instead, I just sat there unable to contribute much, counting down the minutes until the day ended.

 # What doesn't kill you...